cdapio/cdap/cdap-examples/SportResults/README.md

 # Sports example

-Example application that illustrates PartitionedFileSet datasets using sports results.
+Example application that illustrates PartitionedFileSet datasets using sport results.

-Features introduced: Partitioned file sets, MapReduce with runtime arguments, Ad-hoh queries over file sets.
+Features introduced: Partitioned file sets, MapReduce with runtime arguments, Ad-hoc queries over file sets.

 - Uses a partitioned file set to store game results.
-It is partitioned by league and season, and ech partition is a file containing the results of one league for ine season, for example the 2014 season of the NFL.
+It is partitioned by league and season, and each partition is a file containing the results in one league for a season; for example, the 2014 season of the NFL (National Football League).
 - Results are uploaded into the file set using a service.
 - The results can be explored using ad-hoc SQL queries.
-- A MapReduce program reads all results for one league and aggregates total counts across all seasons, and writes these to another partitioned table that is partitioned only by league.
+- A MapReduce program reads all results for a league and aggregates total counts across all seasons, and writes these to another partitioned table that is partitioned only by league.
 - The totals can also be queried using ad-hoc SQL.